adamchlus/adamchlus.github.io/index.md

 ![](/assets/images/about_small.jpg){: .align-right}

-I'm currently a postdoc at Jet Propulsion Laboratory where I am developing and implementing algorithm workflows for generating higher-level products from airborne and spaceborne imaging spectroscopy data.
+I'm currently a postdoc at the Jet Propulsion Laboratory where I am developing and implementing algorithm workflows for generating higher-level products from airborne and spaceborne imaging spectroscopy data.
 Previously, I was a PhD student in the Environmental Spectroscopy Lab (ENSPEC) at the University of Wisconsin where researched how light interacts with vegetation and how relationships derived from those interactions can be used to monitor and measure